John Records Landecker: Early life and education

 Landecker was born in Michigan.
 His father, Werner Landecker, was a German-Jewish refugee.
 His mother, Marjorie Records, was a "farm girl from Indiana".

 His middle name, the source of questions throughout his career, was not, as most assumed, a stage name.
-His mother's maiden name was Records (her full name was Majorie Victoria Records as Landecker himself told during the 2008 BIG89 Rewind on 890 WLS AM) and was given to him at birth.
+His mother's maiden name was Records (her full name was Marjorie Victoria Records as Landecker himself told during the 2008 BIG89 Rewind on 890 WLS AM) and was given to him at birth.
 "Records truly is my middle name" is a saying Landecker frequently used on the air.

 Landecker began his radio career while in high school at a station in Ann Arbor, Michigan (WOIA-FM/WOIB).
 He began his college career at Grand Valley State University and worked for Grand Rapids station WERX.
 He later attended Michigan State University, working at stations in Lansing (WILS) and Philadelphia (WIBG) before becoming the evening jock on the 50,000-watt WLS 890 which broadcast from Chicago, Illinois in 1972.
 The powerful WLS clear channel signal reached across 38 states after sundown, giving Landecker ratings that are unheard of today.